andyexeter/store-js/README.md

 });
 ```

->Note: Properties defined as functions cannot be stored with an object because they are removed by the `JSON.stringify` method
+>Note: Properties defined as functions cannot be stored with an object because they are removed by the `JSON.stringify` method store.js uses

 ### 3. Getting data